mma1166/Evershop-Cypress-Test-Automation/README.md

 ## 📋 Project Overview

-This project is an end-to-end automation testing suite for the **EverShop** e-commerce demo application using **Cypress** with **Cucumber BDD** framework.
+This project is an end to end automation testing suite for the **EverShop** e-commerce demo application using **Cypress** with **Cucumber BDD** framework.
 The test suite covers critical user journeys including account creation, authentication, address management, product search, shopping cart operations, and checkout functionality.

 ## 🚀 Features